sciZer0/7/v/README.md

 Each Contributor is a person (possibly anonymous) with their Public Address.

-Each Contributor, in equal size - if compared to other Contributors, receives the extremely generous Automated Donations (~ $3 million annually) from Voters.
+Each Contributor receives the extremely generous Automated Donations from Voters (~ $3 million annually).

 Each Contributor may only be contributing in the Vote blockchain in these two roles simultaneously:

-* as a Validator, and
+* as a Validator (node running)
-* as a Developer.
+* as a Developer (protocol maintenance and upgrades).

 Any person (Public Address) is appointed to the position of Contributor only by Voters through democratic voting (Competitive Quadratic Voting).

-Each applicant must find a way to prove their qualification/usefulness for the Vote blockchain in order to become Contributor and can use Hyde Park for this.
+Each applicant must find a way to prove their qualification/usefulness for the Vote blockchain in order to become Contributor and can use <b>Hyde Park</b> for this.

-Each person  (Public Address) being in the position of Contributor may be dropped out of the position by Voters through democratic voting (Competitive Quadratic Voting).
+At any moment, a person  (Public Address) being in the position of Contributor may be dropped out of the position by Voters through democratic voting (Competitive Quadratic Voting).

+*Also, some number of Contributors (say 10) might be entities (Public Addresses with multisigs) for funding some public/common goods.*

 *The first 15 persons are appointed to the positions of Contributor by an initiative group.*

-*Some Contributors might also be just Public Addresses with multisigs for funding some public/common goods.*